mkettelson/team-13-app/README.md

 7. If you experience a merge error, find where you and other person made a change to the same piece of code and resolve the issue.

 # command line prompts
--cd..	|	Change directory (folder) up one
+cd..	|	Change directory (folder) up one

--cd Desktop/Documents	|	Change directory to the documents folder in desktop -ls (Mac or Linux); dir (Windows)	|	List all files in directory -pwd	|	Tells your present working directory git clone	|   clone url git status		|	shows changes git add index.html	|	adds the file index.html to directory git add .	|	adds all the files in your current directory git commit -m “added index.html to repository”	|	commits changes include message description git push	|	pushes all updates save on your device to the repository on github.com git pull	|	pulls all the updates saved on github.com to the clone on your device
+cd Desktop/Documents	|	Change directory to the documents folder in desktop

+ls (Mac or Linux); dir (Windows)	|	List all files in directory

+pwd	|	Tells your present working directory

+git clone	|   clone url

+git status		|	shows changes

+git add index.html	|	adds the file index.html to directory

+git add .	|	adds all the files in your current directory

+git commit -m “added index.html to repository”	|	commits changes include message description

+git push	|	pushes all updates save on your device to the repository on github.com

+git pull	|	pulls all the updates saved on github.com to the clone on your device